vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/warehouses/warehouses_locations.rst

 ---------

 In Odoo, a **Warehouse** is the actual building/place in which a company's items are stocked.
-Multiple warehouses can be set up in Odoo and the user can create moves between warehouses.
+Multiple warehouses can be set up in Leansoft and the user can create moves between warehouses.

 Location
 --------